Technical Note - Email Forwarding and Automatic Reply

 Summary

-This document details how you can enable forwarding of your ECS email to another mailbox or create an automatic response to any email sent to your ECS email address.
+This document details how you can enable forwarding of your ECS email to another mailbox.

 Details